This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - A breech birth position.

-Another way in which a doctor or midwife may be negligent in a brachial plexus injury is in pulling too hard on a baby during delivery.
+Another way in which a doctor or midwife may be negligent in a brachial plexus injury is by pulling too hard on a baby during delivery.
 This happens when there are complications and when the baby’s head gets stuck in the pelvis or birth canal.

 The doctor may tug on the baby to get it out and to avoid asphyxiation, with the unintended consequence of injuring the nerves.